yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 Note that the type of each expression in the main's do block remains of the form `IO a`.
 The only strange construction is `error`.
-I'll say `error msg` will simply take the needed type (here `IO ()`).
+I'll just say here that `error msg` takes the needed type (here `IO ()`).

 One very important thing to note is the type of all the functions defined so far.
 There is only one function which contains `IO` in its type: `main`.
 This means main is impure.
 But main uses `getListFromString` which is pure.
-It is then clear just by looking at declared types which functions are pure and which are impure.
+So it's clear just by looking at declared types which functions are pure and which are impure.

 Why does purity matter?
-I certainly forget many advantages, but the three main reasons are:
+Among the many advantages, here are three:

-- It is far easier to think about pure code than impure one.
+- It is far easier to think about pure code than impure code.
-- Purity protects you from all the hard to reproduce bugs due to side effects.
+- Purity protects you from all the hard-to-reproduce bugs that are due to side effects.
 - You can evaluate pure functions in any order or in parallel without risk.

 This is why you should generally put as most code as possible inside pure functions.